subpolar/mo-sql-parsing/README.md

 # More SQL Parsing!

-Let's make a SQL parser so we can provide a familiar interface to non-sql datastores!
+Parse SQL into JSON parse trees so we can translate it for non-sql datastores!

 |Branch      |Status   |